dennisjbell/redmine/HABITAT.md

 * The `tzinfo-data` gem was included for all platforms, as required by the Habitat `core/scaffolding-ruby` package.

+* Because this is a Rails 4.2 app, had to add the following gems that aren't needed if using Rails 5:
+  * `rails_12factor` -- while Rails 5 is fully 12factor out of the box, Rails
+    4.2 is slightly deficient, and thus needs the rails_12factor gem to run in habitat.

+  * `activerecord_nulldb_adapter` -- in order for the `rake assets:precompile`
+    to run during the build process, it needs to initialize the rails app, which needs a db connection, even though it doesn't use one.
+This allows that to work.

 ## Install Habitat (and maybe Docker)

 In order to use Habitat, you'll need to install the `hab` binary for your